-Smartphones are increasingly becoming part of our everyday lives, and with some worth upwards of £700, it makes sense to protect your phone from loss, theft, or damage
+Smartphones are increasingly becoming more sophisticated.
+We have become more reliant on them for our everyday use, to pay our bills, run our businesses, and even open our doors.
+With some worth upwards of £700, it makes sense to protect your phone from loss, theft, or damage

 You might have considered getting mobile phone insurance through a specialist gadget insurance policy, but if you have home insurance you might be covered already, or could add the protection you need to your home policy for a small charge.

 Are mobile phones covered by home insurance?

 If you already have or are considering taking out a home contents insurance policy, your phone may already be covered as part of this.

 However, there are some limitations to standard contents insurance that mean you might want to upgrade your policy to adequately cover your mobile phone or other gadgets.

 Standard contents policies will cover your mobile phone the same as any other item in the home.
 You will be covered for loss or theft of your mobile phone in the home (for example if it's stolen during a break-in) as well as if it's damaged in a fire, flood, escape of water, etc.

 If you want mobile phone insurance against everyday risks, you might want to ensure your contents insurance policy includes the following features:

 If you want your phone to be covered for accidental damage in the home, you will need to ensure your home contents policy includes accidental damage cover.
 This will pay out for accidents to your phone, anything from dropping it, to putting it in the washing machine.

 If your contents insurance policy doesn't include accidental damage cover, you’ll only be able to claim for damage caused as a result of damage in the home, such as a fire or flood.